libssh2/libssh2/docs/libssh2_channel_free.md

 *channel* - Channel stream to free.

 Release all resources associated with a channel stream.
-If the channel has not yet been closed with, it will be called automatically so that the remote end may know that it can safely free its own resources.
+If the channel has not yet been closed with libssh2_channel_close(3) it will be called automatically so that the remote end may know that it can safely free its own resources.

 # RETURN VALUE